Desmodromic valve: Design and history

 The specific purpose of the desmodromic system is to force the valves to comply with the timing diagram as consistently as possible.
 In this way, any lost energy is negligible, the performance curves are more uniform and dependability is better.

 The engineers that came after him continued that development, and Ducati held a number of patents relating to desmodromics.
-Desmodromic valve actuation has been applied to top-of-the-range production Ducati motorcycles since 1968, with the introduction of the "widecase" Mark 3 single cylinders.
+Desmodromic valve actuation has been applied to top-of-the-range production Ducati motorcycles since 1968, with the introduction of the "widecase" Mark 3 single cylinder.

 In 1959 the Maserati brothers introduced one of their final designs: a desmodromic four-cylinder, 2000cc engine for their last O.S.C.A.
 Barchetta.